acroak/final_project_spacerocks/README.md

 A better restart menu<br/>
 Ability to use "esc" button to leave game<br/>
 Ability to use "enter" button to start the game<br/>
+Make asteroid Sprites rotate through space as they move<br/>